YueLiPicasso/intro_ocaml/monad/README.md

 <hr>

-## Retrospective Comments
+## Follow-up Comments

-Below are some retrospective comments on some points asserted in the blog.
+Below are some follow-up comments on the blog.

 ### The monadic `return` is  overloaded, or (higher-kinded) parametric polymorphic ?

-_03 March 2021_
+_03 March 2021; edited on 09 March 2021_

  In Section 1 of the blog, I wrote that the monadic `return` function is higher-kinded polymorphic.
 I later noticed that the authors of the _Lightweight Higher-kinded Polymorphism_ paper do not consider `return` in Haskell as being (higher-kinded) parametric polymorphic; instead, they call it overloaded.
-Here I clarify the concepts and explain about the mistake I made in the blog.
+Here I clarify the concepts.

  Overloading and parametric polymorphism are two distinct